joakgus/rando/README.md

-This is a data all in one app react-nodjs-postgres
+This is an all in one app implemented with react-node.js-postgres database hosted on Heroku